-- (2) In preparing the guidance, the Bord must -(a) publish a draft of the guidance, - (b) publicise the opportunity to make representations about the draft guidance under subsection - (3) within such period of not less than 3 months as the Bord may specify, and - (c) take into account any representations received by it within that period. - (3) Any person who wishes to make representations to the Bord about the draft guidance may do so within the period specified in pursuance of subsection (2). - (4) The Scottish Ministers must- - (a) approve the guidance with or without modifications, or - (b) reject the guidance and, where they do so, may require the Bord to prepare and submit to them, within such period as they may specify, revised guidance. - (5) Where revised guidance is submitted, the Scottish Ministers must-(a) approve the guidance, or - (b) order the Bord to publish it in such terms as the Scottish Ministers think fit. - (6) On such guidance being approved or, as the case may be, ordered to be published by the Scottish Ministers, the Bord must publish it in such manner as it thinks fit. - (7) The Bord may vary or revoke guidance published under subsection (6), and subsections (2) to (6) apply to a variation. - (8) Before revoking guidance published under subsection (6), the Bord must obtain the consent of the Scottish Ministers. - (a) approve the guidance with or without modifications, or - (b) reject the guidance and, where they do so, may require the Bòrd to prepare and submit to them, within such period as they may specify, revised guidance. - (5) Where revised guidance is submitted, the Scottish Ministers must-(a) approve the guidance, or
+(2) In preparing the guidance, the Bòrd must -

+(a) publish a draft of the guidance,

+(b) publicise the opportunity to make representations about the draft guidance under subsection

+(3) within such period of not less than 3 months as the Bord may specify, and

+(c) take into account any representations received by it within that period.

+(3) Any person who wishes to make representations to the Bord about the draft guidance may do so within the period specified in pursuance of subsection (2).

+(4) The Scottish Ministers must-

+(a) approve the guidance with or without modifications, or

+(b) reject the guidance and, where they do so, may require the Bòrd to prepare and submit to them, within such period as they may specify, revised guidance.

+(5) Where revised guidance is submitted, the Scottish Ministers must-

+(a) approve the guidance, or